adarshsingh58/Coding-Conundrums/out/production/Coding-Conundrums/com/pattern/questions/backtrack/backtracking.md

-Backtracking explores all possible solutions and backtracks when a solution path fails.
+Backtracking explores all possible solutions and backtracks when a buildingBridges path fails.

 Use this pattern when you need to find all (or some) solutions to a problem that satisfies given constraints.
 For example: combinatorial problems, such as generating permutations, combinations, or subsets.
 Sample Problem: